Most Asian Markets, Yuan Boosted By Easing China-US Tensions - UrduPoint

 Singapore and Seoul each put on 0.4 percent, Sydney added 0.9 percent, Wellington climbed 0.7 percent and Taipei gained 0.6 percent.
 Mumbai and Bangkok edged up 0.1 percent, while Jakarta rose 0.2 percent.

-However, Hong Kong and Shanghai both slipped 0.3 percent on profit-taking following recent advances, while Manila fell 0.7 percent.
+However, profit-taking saw Hong Kong drop 0.2 percent and Shanghai slip 0.3 percent following recent advances, while Manila fell 0.7 percent.

 Improving confidence also hit gold, which is a popular go-to asset in times of turmoil.
 The yellow metal last week broke $1,600 for the first time in seven years on the Iran crisis but the lowering of expectations for a conflict with the US has seen it tumble more than four percent from its recent high.